tytydraco/yessleep/out/Unit_6B.md

 “You see that?”
 He gestured for me to take a look.

 I stepped closer.
 Inside the vent, clinging to the metal walls, were faint web-like strands.
 Not dust.
 Not lint.
-These had a texture—fibrous, pale, slightly glistening in the light.
+These had a texture—fibrous, pale, slightly glistening in the light coming from the flashlight.

 Some kind of growth that smelled more awful closer.